Load Balancing for AI Training Workloads: Background: AI Workloads

-We start with a quick summary.
-AI workloads have very specific traffic patterns that are quite different from traditional datacenter workloads, are highly performance-sensitive with metrics that are different from traditional datacenter workloads, and are commonly deployed as the sole workload running in the cluster \cite{meta, alibaba, openai-ms-blog}.
-These characteristics, taken together, provide strong motivation for designing a load balancing scheme specifically tailored to AI workloads.
+AI workloads have specific traffic patterns and performance metrics that are quite different from traditional datacenter workloads.
 More specifically, AI workloads involve rounds of computation interspersed with rounds of communication, where the communication is one of a few basic collectives, such as AllReduce, AllGather, and AlltoAll (see \cite{ncclcollectives, parallelism} for a review).
-Thus, the communication workloads can be well-characterized by the traffic generated by these collectives, and the network-related performance metric is the collective completion time, since the next round of computation cannot start until the previous round of communication has completely finished.
+Thus, the communication workloads can be well characterized by the traffic generated by these collectives, and the network-related performance metric is the collective completion time (CCT) since stragglers will slow the overall training progress.
 This results in workloads that are: \begin{itemize} \item \textbf{Uniform:} The nodes participating in a collective are typically using the same communication library (\eg \cite{nccl}) and the same lower level networking support (\ie transport protocol and NICs).
-The collectives are generally symmetrical, in that each participating node has the amount of data to send, and generates traffic with the same traffic characteristics, with all packets being of the same size. \item \textbf{Synchronous:} All nodes participating in the collective begin at roughly the same time.
-This is particularly relevant to load balancing, because it synchronizes the traffic \cite{prateeshhotnets} which is both good for load balancing (no need to adapt to newly arriving flows while a collective is in progress) and bad (creating possible incast congestion). \end{itemize} In our evaluation of load balancing schemes, we consider an AlltoAll collective by default.
-We also consider permutation traffic matrices -- where each node is sending traffic to exactly one other node, and receiving traffic from exactly one other node -- with potentially many such traffic patterns simultaneously coexisting.
-While not mapped to a specific collective, permutation matrices are often used to implement collectives such as AllGather and AllReduce \cite{ring-mpich, nccl-ring, sccl, meta} and can be used to iteratively perform an AlltoAll ($n-1$ permutation matrices iteratively).
+The collectives are commonly symmetrical, in that each participating node has the same amount of data to send, and generates traffic with the same traffic characteristics, with uniform packet size.

+\item \textbf{Synchronous:} All nodes participating in the collective begin at roughly the same time.
+This is particularly relevant to load balancing, because it synchronizes the traffic \cite{ethereal}, which is both good for load balancing (no need to adapt to newly arriving flows while a collective is in progress) and bad (creating possible incast congestion). \end{itemize}

+\mypar{Mixture-of-Experts (MoE)} Since we focus on AI \emph{training} workloads, we assume that traffic is well approximated by uniform workloads (specifically, AlltoAll collectives), even for MoE architectures.
+This assumption is justified because, with a large enough number of tokens, experts will be relatively uniformly load-balanced \cite{wang2024auxiliarylossfreeloadbalancingstrategy} and/or experts will be split among GPUs \cite{deepspeed-moe}.
+Existing work in AI network-level load balancing makes a similar assumption~\cite{bonatoreps, ethereal}.